Dharani525/social-media/README.md

 Step 1: Download file

-step 2: type in terminal npm i to download node modules
+step 2: Type in terminal npm i to download required node modules for both Frintend and Backend

+Step 3: Then Start the both files.